FDA Journal

 I will keep trying to get through to President Trump in whatever ways I can.

 Meanwhile, spread the word to those around you that the cause of aging has now been found.
 A cure for the deadly aging disease is now available.
-All they need to do is supplement their diets with vitamin MePA, freely available here.
+All they need to do is supplement their diets with vitamin MePA, freely available here [link has been removed because MePA is no longer free].

 Thursday, March 22, 2018